ladybuglady/cse490g1_finalproject/README.md

 Since the contrastive predictive coding pretask doesn't make copies of the data, to obtain approximately 1490 events, I decided to start off with 20 minutes of data.

 ### Pretask
+Here, I will detail the mechanism of the pretask.
+This pretask is adapted from the https://github.com/davidtellez/contrastive-predictive-coding repository using MNIST image data.

+The contrastive predictive coding mechanism utilizes contrastive learning and predictive coding.
+This means that the pretask modifies the data in some way to create contrasts, such that there "positive" and "negative" samples.
+Then, it aims to distinguish the positive samples from the negative samples.
+It is predictive, because an autogregressive model continually updates the predictions via the use of predicition errors.

+We first create examples of predictions.
+Let an example of a prediction be called a "sentence".
+A sentence will be a sequence of events.
+A sentence is the sum of 4 given terms, and 4 predicted terms.
+A sentence may take on the form of:

+[Event 4, Event 5, Event 6, Event 7, Event 8, Event 9, Event 10, Event 11]

+Each event is a second of ECoG data.
+The first 4 events will always be in a correct predicted order, as the second of ECoG data denoted as 'Event 5' comes after the second of ECoG data denoted as 'Event 4' and so forth.

+The last 4 events are "predictions".
+If the last 4 events are in a correctly predicted order, the sentence is a positive sample.
+If they are not, the sentence is a negative sample.
+Here are examples of positive samples:

+[Event 5, Event 6, Event 7, Event 8, Event 9, Event 10, Event 11, Event 12]
+[Event 37, Event 38, Event 39, Event 40, Event 41, Event 42, Event 43, Event 44]
+[Event 1198, Event 1199, Event 1200, Event 0, Event 1, Event 2, Event 3, Event 4]

+Notice that in the last example, since we have a total of 1200 events, after the 1200th event, the next event is event 0.
+Since this is still in order, this is a positive sample.

+Here are some negative samples:
+[Event 5, Event 6, Event 7, Event 8, Event 45, Event 109, Event 1, Event 800]
+[Event 37, Event 38, Event 39, Event 40, Event 2, Event 999, Event 43, Event 1011]
+[Event 1198, Event 1199, Event 1200, Event 0, Event 1012, Event 782, Event 9, Event 940]

 ### Downstream